Community Report 2017

 Binghamton as an Innovative Place to Live

 Our region has a proud history of technological innovation.
-STSW is working with partners across the region to help make clean energy an important part of the new image for our communities.
-STSW has partnered with the internationally known Land Art Generator Initiative and is working with the Village of Johnson City and Broome County to secure funding for solar art installations.
+STSW works with partners across the region to make clean energy an important part of our innovation economy in the 21st century.
+STSW has partnered with the internationally known Land Art Generator Initiative and is working with with the Village of Johnson City and Broome County to secure funding for solar art installations.
 These installations will generate power while making attractive and interesting spaces a part of ongoing downtown revitalization.

-Broome County has recently adopted a new commercial financing tool called Commercial Property Assessed Clean Energy (CPACE), and STSW is promoting commercial-Industrial scale solar projects for businesses and non-profits with our commercial solar partner, Solar by CIR.
-The very first solar installation was completed this summer using CPACE at the Art Mission Theater, where solar awnings and an electric vehicle charging station were installed.
+With our support, Broome County has recently adopted a new commercial financing tool called Commercial Property Assessed Clean Energy (CPACE), and STSW is promoting newly affordable commercial-industrial scale solar projects and energy efficiency improvements for businesses and non-profits.
+The very first solar installation was completed this summer using CPACE at the Art Mission Theater in Downtown Binghamton, where solar awnings and an electric vehicle charging station were installed.

 Opportunities for Students in the